 The CW Topics course provides students with an opportunity for in-depth exploration of one or more specialized areas within the genres of poetry, fiction, drama, and creative nonfiction.
 A workshop setting will allow students to produce work of their own in each area.
 Sample topics may include: Light Verse, Japanese Poetic Forms, Science Fiction, Fantasy, One Act Plays, Children's Theatre, Travel Writing, Memoir.
 Students may repeat this course to cover different topics.
-Prerequisite: CW 221 or permission of instructor.
 Offered annually in the Spring semester